Ohio State nav bar

 Senior Director of Partnerships and Engagement

-Office of Equity, Diversity, and Global Engagement (EDGE)
+Office of Engagement, Discovery, and Global Education (EDGE)

 THANK YOU

-This program is presented by the College of Education and Human Ecology’s Office of the Dean, Department of Teaching and Learning, and Office of Equity, Diversity, and Global Engagement.
+This program is presented by the College of Education and Human Ecology’s Office of the Dean, Department of Teaching and Learning, and Office of Engagement, Discovery, and Global Education.

 Special Thanks: